 Your headlight should be strong enough to light the roadway a few seconds ahead of your bike.
 Your taillight can be dimmer, as its primary purpose is to alert approaching cars to your bike.

-Buying a headlight-taillight combo is usually more cost-effective than buying separately.
+Buying a headlight-taillight combo is usually more cost-effective than buying these items separately.
 Cost ranges from $10 to more than $100.

 8. Bike Basket